fabiang/docker-opsi-base/README.md

 # docker-opsi-base
-Base image containing opsi-pythong and its dependencies
+Base image containing opsi-python and its dependencies